Guntulis/tennis/readme.md

 ## Simple tennis game ##

-Simple command line app that calculates current score of tennis game by this table:
+Simple java command line app that calculates current score of tennis game by this table:

 | A | B | Score           |
 |---|:-:| ---------------:|